Skip to content

 11. The vaarg slot may never be accessed using named arguments.

-For varargs, a bool or any integer smaller than what the C ABI specifies for the c int type is cast to int.
+For vaargs, a bool or any integer smaller than what the C ABI specifies for the c int type is cast to int.
 Any float smaller than a double is cast to double.
 Compile time floats will be cast to double.
 Compile time integers will be cast to c int type.

 stmt ::= compound_stmt | non_compound_stmt